tuna-f1sh/kicad-makefile/README.md

 The project is fairly stable at this point consider that the `kicad-cli` command is at an early stage; things might change!

-## Extra Setup

-These steps are optional and can be skipped if the defaults are acceptable.

-> [!NOTE]
-> `BOM_CMD` is required for KiCad < 8.0 as it does not include a BOM generation tool.
-KiCad 8.0+ includes a BOM generation tool, but it is not as feature rich as KiBOM.
-If you want to use KiBOM with KiCad 8.0+, you will need to install it and set `BOM_CMD` to the path to the KiBOM executable.

-* `BOM_CMD`: [KiBOM](https://github.com/SchrodingersGat/KiBoM): requires install either with `pip` or path to repository - see [Makefile.example](https://github.com/tuna-f1sh/kicad-makefile/blob/main/Makefile.example) and './bin/kibom'.
-Can be defined with `BOM_CMD` and `BOM_CMD_FLAGS`.
-Note that by default, the KiBOM script appends to target output so will be re-built whenever `BOM_FILE` is a prerequisite.
-One can fix this by supplying a 'bom.ini' with `output_file_name = %O`.

 ## Container

 A target to build a docker container is available `make image`.
 One can then run make within the KiCad project folder with: